 The light from the pale white paper, powerless to dispel the heavy darkness of the alcove, is instead repelled by the darkness, creating a world of confusion where dark and light are indistinguishable.

-Darkness created by this wall is not the obscurity of John Clare’s wall.
+Darkness created by this wall is not the obscurity of John Clare’s wall, obscurity that creates its own night of existence.
 To Tanizaki, walls have a purpose of composure.
 They maintain and control secrets of space.

 Irish ceramist Isobel Egan uses porcelain to make her own paper-thin walls.
 In her structures, the ends meet, and space is compartmentalized by these translucent, fragile walls.
 The eye settles easily on the space, and the structures invite mental unburdening.
 Rest.